AI is now designing chips for AI

 “The first thing that was very clear that we could leverage was generative AI’s ability to understand and generate natural language,” he continued.

-That led in November 2023 to the creation of Synopsis.ai Copilot, a version of Microsoft’s Copilot AI that is fine-tuned with documents about chip design.
+That led in November 2023 to the creation of Synopsys.ai Copilot, a generative AI capability that adds conversational intelligence to chip design workflows.
 Synopsys has integrated the Copilot tool into its EDA products so that human engineers can now ask questions in natural language during the chip design process and receive easy-to-understand answers.

 “Experience in chip design comes decades at a time, not one or two years at a time, so being able to onboard new talent and have them be more effective without constantly bringing in a more senior designer to guide them is hugely impactful, particularly in today’s talent shortage environment,” said Diamantidis.